schen0x/AutoRecon/README.md

 ### CONs

 1. You have to install/update some big(mainly 300M+ seclist) repo again inside the container.
-It could take up some space and time.
+It takes up more space, and takes some time to build during the first time setup.

 # AutoRecon